brillout/wildcard-api/docs/readme.template.md

    const app = new Koa();

-   // Parses the HTTP request body and makes it available at `ctx.request.body`. app.use(bodyParser());
+   // Parse the HTTP request body app.use(bodyParser());

    const router = new Router();